Phone Survey Option Improves Customer Retention and Satisfaction

-The Erie Insurance claims division needed to upgrade their customer feedback program from a manual process to an automated one.
-Erie added a voice channel to its customer survey process.
+The Erie Insurance (Erie) claims division needed to upgrade its customer feedback program from a manual to an automated process, so Erie added a voice channel to its customer survey process.
 The new phone survey, powered by Plum Insight, provided Erie with actionable data that informed the company about their customers’ claims experiences.
-This information also provided valuable insight for enhancing customer retention, improving customer service and sales procedures, and better educating customers on their coverage.
+This information also gave valuable insight for enhancing customer retention, improving customer service and sales procedures and educating customers on their coverage.

 Erie’s claims division uses customer surveys to obtain feedback on the company’s service.
-This originated as a manual process that involved sending surveys via the postal service to customers and then process once returned.
-According to Barbara Lincoln, Erie’s Director of Business Integration and Claims, they received back 4,900 responses per year, on average.
-Between the cost of postage, paper, and labor to get these surveys out into the world and back, the ends didn’t justify the means.
-Even with completed surveys, the manual process lacked an efficient way to analyze and share the data they received.
-This meant feedback remained primarily anecdotal and under-utilized.
+The surveys originated as a manual (mail-in) process that involved sending surveys via the postal service to customers and then process once returned.
+According to Barbara Lincoln, Erie’s Director of Business Integration and Claims, they received and processed an average of 4,900 surveys yearly, and the ends didn’t justify the means.
+Even with completed surveys, the manual process lacked an efficient way to analyze and share the data they collected; therefore, the feedback remained anecdotal and under-utilized.

-The desire to keep up with advances in technology motivated Erie to mature its manual process for a web-based approach.
-The company also incentivized customers to take the survey by offering $100 prizes selected at random from the pool of respondents.
-The response rate jumped to 7% after the switch, but Erie realized having a web-only survey may place people without or unfamiliar with computers at a disadvantage.
-Adding a telephone survey option leveled the playing field.
-More people were able to respond and therefore be included in the incentive drawing for surveyed customers.
+The desire to keep up with technological advances motivated Erie to update its manual process to a web-based approach.
+The company also incentivized customers to complete the survey by offering $100 cash prizes selected randomly from the respondent pool.
+The response rate jumped 7% after going online, but Erie realized that having a web-only survey may disadvantage people without or unfamiliar with computers.
+Adding a telephone survey to utilize the voice channel would level the playing field and enable more people to respond.

-Not only has Erie received positive feedback from its customers about the phone survey, but the company gets the actual data from the surveys quickly.
-Each night the voice application automatically sends that day’s data to the company’s web dashboards each night, giving the claims division the information needed to make adjustments quickly and better respond to customers.
+Erie received positive feedback from its customers about the phone survey, and they got the actual survey data.
+The voice application automatically sends the current day’s data to the company’s web dashboards each night, giving the claims division the information needed to make adjustments quickly and better respond to customers.